ARCANGEL0/feralagents/README.md

 FeralAgents was built as a hands-on learning project made by a student of diplomacy and humanities while transitioning into cybersecurity.
 Though AI/LLM assisting was used only as a means to learn, the lines were written and tested step by step manually rather than generated wholesale, as a way to actually learn Python and secure coding practices in the process.

 The name of the project was in reference to the song Feral Agents by ROME.
 I deemed it fitting considering the actual purpose of the tool.

+MANY special thanks to my friend, the user arcxlǿ or ARCANGELO for reviewing the project, helping with correcting lines of code and overall, helping me finish this.
+He is an extremely skilled software engineer and ethical hacker.